-35 The current administrative rules include no reporting requirements, no log-keeping requirements, and no directions for school officials or law enforcement officers on how to regulate the new medical marijuana industry.
+The current administrative rules include no reporting requirements, no log-keeping requirements, and no directions for school officials or law enforcement officers on how to regulate the new medical-marijuana industry.
 The DCH should continue the rule-making process, taking pains to hear from all interested parties.
-At oral arguments, the attorneys for both sides expressed their approval of a negotiated rule making process.
-The goal would be to set boundaries for all associated with the MMMA.
+At oral argument, the attorneys for both sides expressed their approval of a negotiated rule-making process.
+The goal would be to set boundaries for all activities and persons associated with the MMMA.

-$^{^{36}}$ I am reminded of Shakespeare's sentiments, "Yet the first bringer of unwelcome news / Hath but a losing office" (Henry IV, part 2), and "Come hither, sir.
-Though it be honest, it is never good to bring bad news" (Antony and Cleopatra), and a more modern equivalent, please don't shoot the messenger.
+37 I am reminded of Shakespeare's sentiments, "Yet the first bringer of unwelcome news / Hath but a losing office," (The Second Part of King Henry the Fourth, act 1, sc 1), and "Come hither, sir. / Though it be honest, it is never good / To bring bad news," (Antony and Cleopatra, act 2, sc 5), and a more modern equivalent: Please don't shoot the messenger.